 For thousands of years, clothing has been continually integrated as a normal part of most societies.
-In modern day lifestyles, clothing not only offers protection from the elements, but also offers a means of personal expression.
-Unfortunately, clothing is also the second largest contributor of industrial pollution in the world.
+In modern-day lifestyles, clothing not only offers protection from the elements but also offers a means of personal expression.
+Unfortunately, clothing is also the second largest contributor to industrial pollution in the world.

 Traditional clothing materials do not easily degrade in the environment.
 [Image Source: Max Pixel]

 With most people around the world owning multiple articles of clothing with an increasing demand for products every year, there is a massive market for industries that can provide alternative and more sustainable clothing articles.

 The Modern Clothing Pollution Epidemic

 Over thousands of generations, humanity has refined and advanced its cloth-making techniques to produce more clothing for less money.
 Unfortunately, most of the processes went without much consideration into the potential environmental side effects.

 The most common types of clothing are made from cotton, nylon, polyester, and wool, and all of them are severely damaging the environment.